-- DfE Guidance, 2014, "Preventing and tackling bullying advice for headteachers, staff and governing bodies" - DfE Factsheet, 2014, "School support for children and young people who are bullied" - The DfE document, 2016, "Keeping children safe in education" - The school Behaviour, Discipline and Exclusions Policy - The school Complaints Policy and Procedure - The school policy for e-safety
+- DfE Guidance, July 2017, "Preventing and tackling bullying advice for headteachers, staff and governing bodies"; - the DfE document, September 2023 "Keeping children safe in education"; - the School Behaviour, Discipline and Exclusions Policy; - the School Complaints Policy and Procedure; - the School E-safety Policy.

-Parents/guardians play an important role in supporting the school in maintaining high standards of behaviour.
+Parents/guardians play an important role in supporting the School in maintaining high standards of behaviour.
 It is essential that consistent expectations of behaviour exist between school and home, and that they co-operate closely together.
 Parental acceptance of this policy forms part of our standard terms and conditions.

-All staff, pupils and parents should be aware of the negative effects that bullying can have on individuals and the school in general, and should work towards ensuring that pupils can work in an environment without fear.
-Bullying is unacceptable in this school and will not be tolerated.
-The school also recognises that because of the verdicts in bullying cases it must take note of bullying perpetrated outside school which spills over into the school.
-The school will do what is reasonably practicable to eliminate any such bullying.
+All staff, pupils and parents should be aware of the negative effects that bullying can have on individuals and the School in general, and should work towards ensuring that pupils can work in an environment without fear.
+Bullying is unacceptable in this School and will not be tolerated.
+The School also recognises that because of the verdicts in bullying cases it must take note of bullying perpetrated outside school that spills over into the School.
+The School will do what is reasonably practicable to eliminate any such bullying.